 At some point between October 2011 and March 2012 the world’s population surpassed 7 billion people.
 Whenever such a milestone is passed there is a rash of alarmist articles in the media warning of the dangers of uncontrolled population growth.
-In the years since 2012 the total has increased by a further 700,000 people, which for some activists, politicians, demographers and media commentators only fuels the panic.
+In the years since 2012 the total has increased by a further 700 million people, which for some activists, politicians, demographers and media commentators only fuels the panic.
 As a result, you don’t have to campaign around environmental issues for long before someone will tell you that the problem is “too many people”.

 Arguments that link population to environmental degradation, resource use and hunger are not new.
 They rest on a simplistic idea that more people equals more resource use.
 Such arguments go back to the work of the English economist Thomas Robert Malthus in the late 18th century.
 But today they are re-emerging as part of the debate around the current environmental crisis.
 Unfortunately, I think those who link population growth directly to climate change and the biodiversity crisis are letting the real culprits off the hook and offering a dangerous diversion for the movement.

 Take the recent United Nations report on the biodiversity crisis.
 It concluded that one eighth of species — one million species of plants and animals — are at risk of extinction.
 The report argues that the “key indirect drivers include increased population and per capita consumption; technological innovation, which in some cases has lowered and in other cases increased the damage to nature; and, critically, issues of governance and accountability”.